 Ada Calhoun

 Her instant New York Times bestseller Why We Can’t Sleep: Women’s New Midlife Crisis, was an expansion of her viral story for Oprah.com about the unique circumstances faced by Generation X women.
-One of the Amazon Editors’ best nonfiction books of 2020, a Goodreads Choice Award Finalist, and an Indie Next Pick, Why We Can’t Sleep was one of the biggest books of the season according to the New York Times, Parade, and O magazine.
+One of the Amazon Editors’ Best Nonfiction Books of 2020, a Goodreads Choice Award Finalist, and an Indie Next Pick, Why We Can’t Sleep was one of the biggest books of the season according to the New York Times, Parade, and O magazine.

 She has written for Time, National Geographic Traveler, the Times Literary Supplement, the New Republic, Billboard, Cosmopolitan, the Washington Post, and Redbook; and contributed three essays to the New Yorker’s “Page-Turner” column; and three “Modern Love,” and four “Lives” columns to the New York Times.
 Her contribution to Beastie Boys Book was called “one of the more effective guest-star turns.”